 Nerve blocks can also be used to treat many other non-disc-enacted forms of back and neck pain, such as those involving the same nerve roots, but caused by arthritis, stenosis, atypical spinal curvature, vertebral misalignment and other causes.

-The upside of nerve block treatment is that it is less invasive than surgical methods of care and might provide good results for some patients.
+The upside of nerve block for herniated disc treatment is that it is less invasive than surgical methods of care and might provide good results for some patients.
 In the best case scenario, the patient will enjoy marked pain relief for several weeks to several months, but will then statistically have to decide how to proceed with continuing care when the pain returns.

 In many, many instances, the nerve block only provides a few days to a couple of weeks of relief, making it seem less worth the risk of this minimally invasive injection technique.
 Some patients report a complete lack of positive results, while a small minority of patients cites worsening of pain immediately following a nerve block injection.